MohammadShakiba/CP2K_Libra_Manual/molecular_dynamics/Readme.md

 plt.savefig('BA2PbI4_energy_levels_vs_time.png', dpi=300)
 plt.close()
 ```
-With this method, you can always check the energies vs time live as the MD goes.
+With this method, you can always check the energy levels vs time live as the MD goes.